bcgov/MOH-HCIM-FHIR/input/pagecontent/search.md

 #### Get Demographics Parameters

 The IN and OUT search parameters and resources for Get Demographics can be found here [GetDemographics search](OperationDefinition-bc-patient-get-demographics.html).
-For the withEligibility search see [GetDemographics.withEligibility](OperationDefinition-bc-patient-get-demographics-withEligibility.html).

 #### Find Candidates Parameters